 If you decide to stay in a dorm room no worries you will have access to top-notch bathrooms while guests staying in the private rooms have their own private bathrooms.

 I stayed in one of the private rooms and omg!
 I am so planning my return trip!

 The arched doorways look different from every perspective with the influx of natural light that comes through the hallways and guest rooms.

 The main room of Long Story Short serves as the reception, common room, and cafe is all located in what I would call the heartbeat of the hostel.

-The hostel has a U-shaped layout which coils around the building’s central courtyard.
+The hostel has a U-shaped layout that coils around the building’s central courtyard.